Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 Credit cards can be what you make of it.

-Credit cards are amazing and for 2 major reasons, they help you build your credit and they give rewards!
+Credit cards are amazing, and for two major reasons, they help you build your credit, and they give rewards!

 It’s easy to overspend with credit cards, so make sure you create a budget, which is where we are off to next at #5.

 5. Create a working budget

 A budget makes a huge difference in the way you spend and save.
 A budget ensures that you give each dollar you make a job.